 If you don’t love what you ordered online, we’ll be happy to accept your return in-store with a valid receipt within 60 days and issue a refund.
 We accept returns in all stores for all online orders except Vintage Items from LXRandCo and Fine Jewelry from Charles & Colvard.
 Vintage Chanel Items from What Goes Around Comes Around are FINAL SALE and may not be returned.
 For all other questions about returns instructions view our full Return Policy.

-When you think of dress clothing for men, a jacket is often the first thing to come to mind.
 Adding a layer can instantly dress up your outfit.
-If you want to take it up a notch, show some of your personal style by selecting a jacket with detailing like contrasting stitching, texture or a patterned fabric.
+If you want to take it up a notch, show some of your personal style by selecting a suit jacket or sport coat with detailing like contrasting stitching, texture or a patterned fabric.

 The Sport Coat comes in a larger assortment of colors and patterns, so it is a great choice for the more fashion-forward.